cdnjs/tutorials/skeleton.js/why-would-you-use-skeleton/index.md

 Skeleton.js is a tiny library, but still it manages to answer all of the above in an elegant, easy-to-use way. give the tutorial 10 minutes and you will see why.
 Please follow the below order:
-* Html and Templates
+* Html, Templates, Models, Lists
-* SkeletonJS Model
+* Forms
-* SkeletonJS List
+* Router

-* SkeletonJS Router
+> But first, please read these short but very clear documentation: [skeleton documentation](https://github.com/guypeer8/skeleton.js)

-In the next tutorial, we will start setting up a TodoMVC application, step by step.
+Now that you are done reading, in the next tutorial we will start setting up a TodoMVC application, step by step.

 __If you questions regarding why you should choose Skeleton.js as your framework, please leave a comment below__If you